 If you are going to be using DCL or native executables as CGI programs, you must leave the param-value blank as seen above, otherwise you may receive an error message, and the CGI scripts will fail to work.

-2. Next you must uncomment the cgi servlet-mapping definitions located just a little further down in the file:
+2. Next you must uncomment the cgi servlet-mapping definitions located just a little further down in the file.
+After making this change, save your changes and exit the editor back to DCL.